Summer is not the best time of year for taking photographs. And summer landscape photography can be even more challenging.

 Above all, the nucleus of the Milky Way is visible for a greater number of hours.

 The nucleus is the interesting part of the whole galaxy.
-You can see gaseous masses and nebulae of all colours above the horizon.
+You can see gaseous masses and nebulae of all colors above the horizon.

 During the summer the Milky Way also takes on a less inclined and more vertical position.